mirosopanen/password_manager/README.md

 ### Tasks to do

-- [ ] Setup firebase
+- [ ] Setup some kind of server & database for accessing passwords when needed

-  - [ ] Connect server to firebase and test that it works fine
+  - [ ] Connect server to database and test that it works fine

 - [ ] Get inputs from user
 - [ ] Function for sending user inputs data to firebase